 We’re delighted to have been part of the Microfibre Consortium since the beginning.
 Because when brands come together, decision makers come together.
 We want to create solutions to microfibre issues at the source.

 We had a chat with Ronnie Legg, our Head of Design, to find out more about microfibres.

 Microfibres are tiny strands that make up textiles.
 When we say tiny, we mean tiny – a fifth of the width of human hair.
 They are found in clothing, weaves and knits, fishing nets, mats, car interiors… pretty much everywhere.

-They may be microscopic, but microfibres are posing a huge threat to the environment.
+They may be microscopic, but microfibres pose a huge threat to the environment.
 Every time we put textiles in the wash, they shed microfibres which find their way into the ocean.
-Whilst natural microfibres (such as those in merino wool) are biodegradable, synthetic microfibres are persistent, harming birds and marine life who ingest them, and causing an accumulation of harmful chemicals in the food chain.
+Research has found microfibres in 100% of tested UK waterways.

-By getting into the following laundering habits, we can both reduce the amount of microfibres shed from our clothes as well as extending their useable life: it’s a win-win really.
-These tips are also based on scientific research (just in case you were wondering):
+By getting into the following laundering habits, we can both reduce the number of microfibres shed from our clothes as well as extending their useable life.
+It’s a win-win!
+Tips from the Alpkit Laundry: